TheIronMarx/honeybabel/honeybabel_alg.md

+This document is mostly initial thoughts on the inner-workings of the algorithm.
+It's rather informal and certainly tentative, but I'd prefer to keep all of these ideas on the record.

 Goals of algorithm
 	* Every set of honeywords generated must have the same pattern such that the output of the algorithm does not hint at the characteristics of the password.
 	* Sweetwords must be typo-resistant.